pathwaycom/llm-app/examples/pipelines/demo-question-answering/README.md

 - `Dockerfile`, the Docker configuration for running the pipeline in the container;
 - `.env`, a short environment variables configuration file where the OpenAI key must be stored;
 - `data/`, a folder with exemplary files that can be used for the test runs.
+- `ui/`, a simple ui written in Streamlit for asking questions.

 ## Pathway tooling
 - Prompts and helpers